Adi3213/Adi3213/README.md

 - 👋 Hi, I’m @Adi3213
 - 👀 I’m interested in Microsoft Copilot
 - 🌱 I’m currently learning how to use Git and Github
-- 💞️ I’m looking to collaborate on a project to improve Windows ( But I don't know how to code🤣🤣)
+- 💞️ I’m looking to collaborate on a project to improve Windows 11 and make it like macOS ( But I don't know how to code🤣🤣)
 - 📫 How to reach me (Don't 😆)

 <!---